 - Wait for the results!

 Don’t be afraid if the position will drop quickly after the update.
 Google needs some time to re-index your site on every data center.
 However, those fluctuations shouldn’t take more than two weeks.

 To simplify your work, you can also use Content Editor.
-It’s powered by the same algorithm but presents the data in a different form (of course if you select the same parameters and competitors as you did with SERP Analyzer and Audit).
+It’s powered by the same algorithm but presents the data in a different form.

 If you want to learn more on how to generate and optimize with Content Editor, check out this in-depth article.

-This section is dedicated to the content of the site.
+This section is dedicated to the length of content on your site.
 You can check the following things here:

-- whether your content is optimal (i.e. whether it is too short or too long compared to the competition)
+- whether your content is of optimal length (i.e. whether it is too short or too long compared to the competition),

 Some keywords will require you to add the exact phrase to different elements.
 Other ones, like long-tail keywords, make it impossible to add them without making it sound weird.